USEPA/epanet-manual/docs/input_keywords.rst

     affect water quality behavior.

   QUALITY
-    selects the type of water quality analysis to perform.
+    Selects the type of water quality analysis to perform.
     The choices are **NONE, CHEMICAL, AGE**, and **TRACE**.
 In place of **CHEMICAL** the actual name of the chemical can be used followed by its concentration units (e.g., **CHLORINE mg/L**).
 If **TRACE** is